40 Trips to Tipp

 Located next door at 14 S. Tippecanoe Dr. is Hong Kong Kitchen.
 Many people say it is the best Chinese food around.
 The restaurant offers dine-in, carryout and delivery.

 Last, but certainly not least, is DJs Pizza Alley, 18 S. 2nd St. Yes, the pizza is amazing!
-But the restaurant (carryout-only) is also known for its fried chicken dinners and sandwiches, all pictured at right.
+But the restaurant (carryout-only) is also known for its fried chicken dinners and sandwiches.

 Two Miami County parks are located just outside of Tipp City.
 Charleston Falls is the most visited park in Miami County with several miles of hiking trails, a waterfall, a small cave, prairies and woods.